hongxinli/Dijit-Tree-CheckBox/Store.md

 Because the Hierarchy store is derived from the Natural store it automatically inherits the ability to maintain a natural store order as shown in the above example.

-See the [Hierarchy Store](Hierarchy-Store) page for additional information.
+See the [Hierarchy Store](Hierarchy-Store) page for more detailed information.